gagandeep/Web-Architecture-Evolution/Chapter0.md

 These advancement happened in the era of uncertainity and wars.
 These early computers either used for encryption/decryption of sensity information, accurate attacks to moving targets, scientific calculations by scientist for weapon of mass destruction including Nuclear to defense mechanism, etc.

 ### 3. Digital Computers
+The *Manchester Baby* was the world's first Stored-program computer.
+It was degined to use *Williams tube* as digital storage device.

 ### 4. Modern Computers